precious-akpan/semicolon-project/README.md

 # semicolon-project
-My solutions to the exercises in Java How to Program, Early Objects by Paul Deitel Harvey Deitel.
+My solutions to the exercises in Java How to Program, Early Objects 11th edition by Paul Deitel Harvey Deitel.